Letterbook/FEP/feps/fep-a4ed.md

 ### Editors

-A list of editors is maintained in the `EDITORS` file at the root of the FEP repository.
+A list of editors is maintained in the `EDITORS.md` file at the root of the FEP repository.

 ### Submission Methods

-A list of methods in which a proposal may be submitted is maintained in the `SUBMISSION_METHODS` file at the root of the FEP repository.
+A list of methods in which a proposal may be submitted is maintained in the `SUBMISSION.md` file at the root of the FEP repository.

 ## History